dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

     - Warnings are issued if the lower quartile for any base is below 10, or if the median for any base is below 25.
     - Failures occur if the lower quartile for any base falls below 5, or the median for any base is under 20.
 - **Per Sequence Quality Scores:** Displays the distribution of reads across quality scores (X-axis: quality score, Y-axis: number of reads).
-    - Warnings are given if the most frequently observed mean quality is under 27 (equating to a 0.2% error rate).
+    - Warnings are raised if the most frequently observed mean quality is under 27 (equating to a 0.2% error rate).
     - Failures are noted if the most frequently observed mean quality is below 20 (equating to a 1% error rate).
 - **Per Base Sequence Content:** Shows the proportion of each of the four standard DNA bases along the read.
 Each base (A, C, G, T) is represented by a different color, as indicated in the plot legend.
 - **Per Sequence GC Content:** Examines the GC content across the entire length of each sequence (X-axis: GC content, Y-axis: number of sequences).